-- From July 19, social distancing measures will no longer be in place, however a one-way system will be in operation.
+- Visitors aged 16 and over will be encouraged to to register their details using the NHS Covid-19 App, Although social distancing measures are no longer be in place, a one-way system will be in operation.

-- From July 19, temperature checks will continue to be carried out upon entry to the studios.
+- Temperature checks continue to be carried out upon entry to the studios.
 If your temperature is above 38 degrees, your party will not be able to enter.
 The cost of your ticket wll be refunded but not the cost of the return transportation.
 You would also need to make alternative arrangements home.

-- From July 19, face coverings will continue to be required for all visitors aged 11 and up, unless exempt.
+- Face coverings continue to be required for all visitors aged 11 and up, unless exempt.
 This will be a condition of entry.

 - *Branded buses are subject to availability.
 Alternative buses may be used during peak periods.